 Prawns and shrimp may look very similar, but they are two distinct species.
 Prawns are usually larger, have sweeter-tasting flesh, and feature three pairs of pincers.

-Shrimp, on the other hand, boast more varieties, bendier shells, and only one pair of clawed legs.
-Salt-water shrimp are more widely available in grocery stores, while most prawns come from fresh-water.
+Shrimp, on the other hand, boasts more varieties, bendier shells, and only one pair of clawed legs.
+Salt-water shrimp are more widely available in grocery stores, while most prawns come from fresh water.

 So, while they may be easy to mix up, just remember that prawns are bigger and have more pincers than shrimp.

 How to Cook Green Prawns